Emirate of Abdelkader: Command units

-He also sought to import weapons from the only country that opposed the French invasion of Algeria, England, but failed.
-The Emir endeavoured to build an arsenal of ammunition and weapons, both in Mascara and Takdempt with the assistance of foreign experts from Spain, France, and Italy.
-The Emir also established factories to produce ammunition and weapons in the best fully fortified strategic locations like the city of Miliana.
+He also sought to import weapons from the only country that opposed the French invasion of Algeria, Britain, but failed.
+The Emir endeavoured to build an arsenal of ammunition and weapons in both Mascara and Tagdemt with the assistance of foreign experts from Spain, France and Italy.
+The Emir also established factories to produce ammunition and weapons in the best fully-fortified strategic locations like the city of Miliana.

-The emir's army also used weapons captured from the French.
-Emir Abdelkader trained his army well and exploited terrain with which he and his troops were familiar.
-The Emir extensively resorted to guerrilla warfare against the invading forces, often resorting to ambushes.
+The Emir's army also used weapons captured from the French.
+Abdelkader trained his army well and exploited the terrain with which he and his troops were familiar.
+The Emir extensively resorted to guerrilla warfare against the invading forces and often resorted to ambushes.

 Provinces

 Abdelkader divided his emirate into administrative provinces to facilitate management and ease the burden on the central government.